The CanGap Impact Fellowship

 The CanGap Impact Fellowship is a FREE 3-month program providing gap year and post-secondary students, and recent grads, the opportunity to gain hands-on, real world experience in leadership and impact.

-The CanGap Impact Fellowship is a 3-month skill development and project management program helping young Canadians (ages 17 - 25) get real experience in turning ideas into real (and impactful!) projects.
+The CanGap Impact Fellowship is a 3-month project management program helping young Canadians (ages 17 - 25) get experience in turning ideas into real (and meaningful!) projects.

 So, what kind of projects can you build during your fellowship?